lucasciofe/bootstrap-portifolio/README.md

 # bootstrap-portifolio

 ## Description
-This First Challenge was created for boot camp students who where going through the EDX front end development course.
-It contains how to use the semantics elements in HTML for accessibility.
+This Third Challenge of Edx boot camp, it covers how to use Bootstrap library in the projects.
 ## Installation
 N/A